Non-nullable variables must be initializedDRT-W1542

 Fields and variables that don't have an initializer are normally

-, but the type of the field or variable doesn't allow
+initialized to null, but the type of the field or variable doesn't allow

-, so an explicit initializer must be provided.
+it to be set to null, so an explicit initializer must be provided.

 Examples

-The following code produces this diagnostic because the field f
+The following code produces this diagnostic because the field f can't be

-initialized to null
+initialized to null:

 class C {